jhdoug/monitor-hands-on-lab/MkDocs/apm_8.7/docs/hpu_model_walk_through.md

-# HPU ST model walk through
+# HPU Model Walk Through

 - Juan Gu - <gujuan@ibm.com>

-In this exercise, you will learn how the model works in hpu, do simple customization on OOTB notebooks, and how to debug in a model.
+In this exercise, we will walk through ST Model as an example, explain how the model works in hpu, how to do simple customization on model notebooks, and how to debug.

 **Pre-requisites**